ryscott5/eparTextTools/README.md

 interest_plot_bydoc(c("staff","meet"),tdm)
 ```

-By editing the term Document matrix to include weighting, each of these commands can be used while taking the length of documents into account.
+By editing the term document matrix to include weighting, each of these commands can be used while taking the length of documents into account.

 ```{r}
 tdm2<-TermDocumentMatrix(corpus2,control=list(weighting=function(x) weightSMART(x)))